• Feed

 Two decades later, and the Gate is still open.
 We’re diving into the absolute peak of SG-1—the episodes that transcend their era and remain masterclasses in sci-fi storytelling.

-0 30 days ago
+0 3 months ago

 Eli Gatewood